Financial Spring Cleaning Checklist for a Fresh Start

 - Minimum payments

-- Avalanche method: Prioritize highest interest rates first (more efficient)
+- Avalanche method: Prioritize the highest interest rates first (more efficient)

 - Snowball method: Pay off smaller balances first (behaviorally motivating)